3Dever96/ProjectHazard/README.md

 ### Dungeons
 * Dungeons are generated using a seed system, allowing players to replay their favorite levels or share levels with friends.
-* All dungeons require four characters to complete.
+* All dungeons require four characters to complete:
   * Knight: Sword and Shield
   * Mage: Magic Bolt and Light Burst
   * Ranger: Bow and Arrow